jamesmfriedman/flagg/README.md

 ### Custom Stores

 Don't see one you for you?
-Follow this: Writing your own custom store.
+Follow this guide: [Writing your own custom store](./README_STORE.md).

 ## Specifying Stores